-- Cause or contribute to new violations of any NAAQS in any area; - Increase the frequency or severity of any existing violation of any NAAQS; - Delay timely attainment of any NAAQS or interim emission reductions.
+- Cause or contribute to new violations of any NAAQS in any area; - Increase the frequency or severity of any existing violation of any NAAQS; or - Delay timely attainment of any NAAQS or interim emission reductions.

-The USEPA promulgated general conformity regulations on November 30, 1993.
-The general conformity regulations are found in Title 40 of the Code of Federal Regulations (C.F.R.) at Part 93, Subpart B, "Determining Conformity of General Federal Actions to State or Federal Plans."
-The Implementation general conformity regulations require a general conformity determination for all federal actions in NAAQS nonattainment or maintenance areas where the total direct and indirect emissions of the relevant criteria pollutants and precursor pollutants caused by the federal action equal or exceed certain de minimis levels, as established by the USEPA regulations.2
+The USEPA, in conjunction with the U.S. Department of Transportation (USDOT), promulgated general conformity regulations on November 30, 1993.
+The general conformity regulations are found in Title 40 of the Code of Federal Regulations (C.F.R.) at Part 93, Subpart B, Determining Conformity of General Federal Actions to State or Federal Implementation Plans.
+The general conformity regulations require a general conformity determination for all federal actions in NAAQS nonattainment or maintenance areas where the total direct and indirect emissions of the relevant criteria pollutants and precursor pollutants caused by the federal action equal or exceed certain de minimis levels, as established by the USEPA regulations.2

 1 In addition to being codified at 40 C.F.R.
-Part 93, the General Conformity Rule also was codified at Title 40 C.F.R.
-Part 51, Subpart W; however, an amendment to the Code of Federal Regulations deleted these duplicative regulations in Part 51, effective July 6, 2010.
+Part 93, the General Conformity Rule is also presently codified at Title 40 C.F.R.
+Part 51, Subpart W; however, an amendment to the Code of Federal Regulations will delete these duplicative regulations in Part 51, effective July 6, 2010.

-The general conformity regulations were most recently amended on April 5, 2010, and the amendments became effective on July 6, 2010.
+The general conformity regulations were most recently amended on April 5, 2010, and the amendments will be effective on July 6, 2010.
 The SCAQMD also adopted the provisions of 40 C.F.R.
 93, Subpart B, in Rule 1901, "General Conformity," on September 9, 1994.